yochannah/carpentries.org/_posts/2021/2021-01-07-uc-carpentries-workshop.md

 The instructors for the SQL lesson, Jamie Jamison and Stephanie Labou, had [a secondary data download location](https://ndownloader.figshare.com/articles/1314459/versions/10) and a [SQL Online IDE](https://sqliteonline.com/) ready as a backup if needed, and though there were a few setup issues, they did not need to move anyone to the IDE.
 Most of the setup issues had to do with macOS, and both Jamie and Stephanie were Win/Linux users, so they were not familiar with many of the issues that came up.
 The helpers were great in getting everything figured out, as they were throughout the entire workshop, but these issues highlighted the fact that it is good to have helpers and instructors familiar with both Windows and Mac machines.

-## Week 2: R concurrent sessions
+## Week 2: R Concurrent Sessions

 R sections were based on the lessons from [R for Reproducible Scientific Analysis](https://swcarpentry.github.io/r-novice-gapminder/).
 Because two R sections were taught concurrently, instructors agreed beforehand on the content that would be covered.
 We decided, based on previous instructor experience teaching Carpentries content online, to cover a smaller subset of lessons than would be covered in a “full” R Carpentries session.
 The first day (3 hours) aimed to cover lessons one to six, concluding with a very brief introduction to `ggplot2` (lesson eight), and the second day (3 hours) devoted significant time to `dplyr` (lesson 13) and `ggplot2` (lesson eight).

-## Week 3: Python concurrent sessions
+## Week 3: Python Concurrent Sessions

 The instructors had a preliminary meeting to discuss what episodes to approach, and who would be responsible for each of them.
 We decided to use the lesson [Plotting and Programming in Python](http://swcarpentry.github.io/python-novice-gapminder/); this session is under design, and we considered that gathering feedback in it would be relevant.
 Instead of lecturing the whole workshop in one day, we divided the episodes in two mornings of three hours each, trying to decrease the screen fatigue.

 Since the pace of virtual sessions is often slower than the in person ones, we chose to approach less episodes: instead of the 20 episodes suggested, we lectured the first nine ones.
 Delivering less episodes, we had more time to answer questions and solve issues that the students had.
 Even approaching less material, we still taught important fundamental concepts on Python — for example, using variables, importing libraries, and plotting data.

-## Something new: open office hours
+## Something New: Open Office Hours

 The third morning for both R and Python consisted of “Open Office Hours” during the same time slot as the other workshop days (9am-12pm).
 This was an unstructured time for learners to join, if desired, and ask any additional questions of the instructors of those lessons.
 In practice, this ended up being a mix of recapping concepts covered in the previous two days, upon request by learners, and demonstrations of additional concepts from the lessons instructors did not have time to cover.
 This was also an opportunity to mention and/or demonstrate functionality beyond what is included in the lesson material (e.g., advanced plotting, adding model results to plots, etc.).